 The Society’s advocacy policies and procedures must be conveyed to newly elected officers and representatives at all AFS organizational levels.
 Newer members entering leadership positions often lack exposure or sensitivity to the Society’s concerns about advocacy of issues.
 Longtime members may find advocacy a new experience in the AFS context, even though many other professional societies have assumed advocacy roles for many years.
 For these and other new leaders, the Society has and continually develops training and information programs that foster awareness of and adherence to established advocacy protocols.

-Members and officers representing policies and positions of the Society or its subunits are expected to present themselves, their subunits, and their positions in accordance with the highest standards of professionalism, including but not limited to matters of dress, language, demeanor, and sensitivity to the rights and opinions of others.
-Subunits are encouraged to institute multiyear progressions for elected officers or multiyear presidencies to expand corporate memory.
+Members and officers representing policies and positions of the Society or its units are expected to present themselves, their subunits, and their positions in accordance with the highest standards of professionalism, including but not limited to matters of dress, language, demeanor, and sensitivity to the rights and opinions of others.
+Units are encouraged to institute multiyear progressions for elected officers or multiyear presidencies to expand corporate memory.

 Page last updated March 10, 2017